leptos-rs/leptos/projects/README.md

 ### tauri-from-scratch
 This example walks you through in explicit detail how to use [Tauri](https://tauri.app/) to render your Leptos App on non web targets using [WebView](https://en.wikipedia.org/wiki/WebView) while communicating with your leptos server and servering an SSR supported web experience.
 TODO: It could be simplified since part of the readme includes copying and pasting boilerplate.

+### bevy3d_ui
+This example uses the bevy 3d game engine with leptos within webassembly.